St. Augustine's College (Cape Coast): Participation in inter schools competitions

 The college won the finals of the 2019 edition of the Ghana National Science and Maths Quiz.
 This was the second time the college had emerged winners of the competition, after having won it for the first time in 2007.
 Also in 2007, St. Augustine's College won the first and only edition of the West African Science and Math Quiz competition.

 In 2019, the College won its second National Science and Maths trophy, exactly twelve years after winning its maiden one.
 To date, the College has the record of being the only school which has won the title each time it got to the grand finale.

 The College also won the 2016 edition of the Sprite Ball Championship.
+In 2014, the College claimed the top prize at the first-ever Unicbet National Business Quiz.
+Jointly organized by Unicbet Limited and the Ghana Association of Business Education Teachers (GABET), the competition served as a platform for Business students throughout the Central Region to showcase and measure their academic abilities against their peers.

 St. Augustine's college is set to appear in the 2025 Ghana National Science and Maths Quiz grand finale, where they will compete with defending champions Mfantsipim School and two time champions, Opoku Ware School at the SGS Auditorium, University of Cape Coast on Thursday November 6, 2025.

 Education

 NSMQ 2025

-St. Augustine’s College (AUGUSCO) was the champion of the National Science and Maths Quiz (NSMQ) in 2007 and 2019.The school secured its place in what promises to be an electrifying grand finale of the 2025 National Science and Maths Quiz.
+St. Augustine’s College (AUGUSCO) was the champion of the National Science and Maths Quiz (NSMQ) in 2007 and 2019.
+The school secured its place in what promises to be an electrifying grand finale of the 2025 National Science and Maths Quiz.